rakib2067/BookCompanion/README.md

 # BookCompanion

+## Technologies

+- Javascript
+- React
+- CSS
+- Firebase

 ## Requirements

-An Android Emulator/Phone is required to run this application.
-I personally used Android Studio.
-Node JS is also required.
+- An Android Emulator/Phone is required to run this application.
+- NodeJS

 ## Expo Installation